What is a modern marketer today?

 So, what kind of digital marketer are you today?
 Or, let me rephrase that question – What kind of modern marketer are you today?

-And these results might help you understand what is a modern marketer, but are you open to know what the professionals think about today’s modern marketer.
+And these results might help you understand what is a modern marketer, but are you open to knowing what the professionals think about today’s modern marketer.

 This is why I was curious to know what some of the people working in this field think about the today marketers and how they define them.